Andrematomer/flicker-killer/README.md

   *   The Live Captions overlay (`Win + Ctrl + L`)
   *   The Emoji panel (`Win + .`)
   *   The Voice Typing window (`Win + H`)
-  *   Volume level (`keep pressing vol up & down to prevent volume level UI to dissappear`)
+  *   The Windows Volume bar

   Opening one of these completely suppresses the glitch.
 But who wants to watch a video with a distracting panel open?